When All The Orange Shirts Go Home

 I see Indigenous people taking the lead every day.
 I see my relatives working to get healthy, overcome addiction and harmful substance use, find housing, get their kids back, live a healthy life, work to reform harmful systems, create new systems to replace the ones that aren’t working; I see my relatives loving themselves and our community back to life.
 But we can’t do it alone.

 We feel the love on Orange Shirt Day once a year on September 30.
 But only 5 days later many of those Orange shirts don’t show up when we need them for the day of action for MMIWG on October 4.
-Worse, the orange shirts have gone home and some come help when the police are still killing us, our kids are still being taken, our relatives can’t find housing, Healthcare ignores us to death and so much more.
+Worse, the orange shirts have gone home and don't come help when the police are still killing us, our kids are still being taken, our relatives can’t find housing, Healthcare ignores us to death and so much more.

 Orange Shirt Day has to be more than Orange T Shirts and Hashtags.
 We have to center survivors and intergenerational survivors, not just once a year but all the time.
 We have to dismantle systems that harm children today and then connect them with their own family or a family of choice that can give them love and support.
 We have to care for the children who did make it home who today are adults and elders who often struggle with mental health, homelessness, addiction, racism and neglect.